 - Passenger cars regitrations: 119,828, which represents a figure of 15.65% less than in August of 2020.

 Brazil is among the ten countries where the greatest number of cars have been registered in the last year, in ranking of 137 countries based on number of vehicle registrations.

 A very useful variable for estimating the level of economic wealth enjoyed by Brazilians residents, when compared to the other countries in the ranking, is the number of vehicles sold or registered per thousand residents in the last year.
-With annual sales of 10.06 cars per 1,000 residents, 10.06 of them in the last month, Brazil, occupies one of the final places in the ranking, meaning that its population is among those in the table with the least spending power.
+With annual sales of 11.01 cars per 1,000 residents, 0.82 of them in the last month, Brazil, occupies 51th place in the ranking.

 Here we show you the progression of vehicle registrations in Brazil.
 You can see car registrations in other countries in en vehicle registrations and see all the economic information about Brazil in en Brazilian economy.